PRP for hair loss: Can it reverse baldness without surgery, pills, or creams?

 As with any novel procedure, we are in the process of collecting long-term data to understand the possibilities of new and sustained hair regrowth with PRP.
 Today, some patients have PRP injection in conjunction with other hair loss treatments, such as medication.

-Increasing clinical evidence suggests PRP can reverse hair loss and stimulate natural hair growth.
+Increasing clinical evidence suggests PRP can help patients with hair loss.
 Most PRP studies report following up with patients for up to six months after their procedure.
 After that point, we have limited data, but ongoing research can tell us which patients benefit most from PRP, which don’t, and why.